No contract broadband

 What are the alternatives to no contract broadband?

-An alternative to no-contract home broadband is to sign up to a mobile broadband service.
+An alternative to no contract home broadband is to sign up to a mobile broadband service.
 You should find it easy to find a rolling-monthly deal, and it's quick to set up.
 You have a few options here:

 No contract broadband vs. mobile broadband

 However, running costs can be expensive if you use lots of data.
-You'll also need to make sure you have a strong signal.
+You'll also need to make sure you have a strong mobile signal.

 There are now some unlimited mobile broadband deals.
 With these, you’ll never need to worry about data caps or extra fees.
 Just be warned, the monthly fees can be relatively high.